8 min read

 No matter the stage of your relationship, dating is an essential part of connecting with your significant other.
 Those who have been together for a while may feel like they’ve done it all but that’s where today’s technology can help you.

-Cobble is one of the many apps that has many date night suggestions.
+Cobble is one of the many apps that have date night suggestions.
 It uses the same model as popular dating apps, so you and your partner swipe right on date ideas that you like.
-Once you both match on an idea, you make reservations or buy tickets directly inside of the app.
+Once you both match on an idea, you make reservations or buy tickets directly inside the app.
 It’s a great way to save time and it also helps keep your dating life fresh.

 Romantic intimacy shows up in different ways, from a light touch to passionate encounters between the sheets.
 Without conscious effort, intimacy can become stagnant, especially for couples who are still together for a long time.